Women's Health

 Benchmark

-Large language models are increasingly consulted for medical information, yet no widely adopted benchmark evaluates their performance on womens health.
+Large language models are increasingly consulted for medical information, yet no widely adopted benchmark evaluates their performance on women's health.
 WHBench introduces 47 expert-crafted clinical scenarios across 10 topics and evaluates 22 models with a 23-criterion safety-weighted rubric.
-Across 3,100 scored responses, no model mean exceeds 75 percent (top: 72.1 percent), with substantial safety and equity gaps despite strong frontier performance.
+Across 3,100 scored responses, no model mean exceeds 75 percent (top: 72.1 percent), and the frontier tier remained tightly clustered, suggesting a capability ceiling not visible in saturated benchmarks.
+Performance was also uneven: even the best model achieved only 35.5 percent fully correct responses, and harm rates varied substantially across otherwise strong systems.
 Inter-rater reliability is modest at the final label level (kappa = 0.238) but strong for model ranking (rho = 0.916), supporting stable system-level comparison with expert oversight.

 47